nhsconnect/gpconnect/pages/appointments/appointments_design.md

 What provision will be made for making changes to existing appointments?

 - Only cancellation will be allowed (must cancel and re-book).
-- <span class="label label-success">SELECTED</span> Cancel and basic amendments will be provisioned for (i.e. only allowed to the comment/description fields).
+- <span class="label label-success">SELECTED</span> Cancellation and Amendments to the Appointment Reason, Description and Comment are accommodated.
 - Cancel and comprehensive amendments will be provisioned for (allowing appointments to move between slots/rescheduled).

 ## Can appointments be re-scheduled? ##